ShangtongZhang/DeepRL/README.md

 ![Loading...](https://raw.githubusercontent.com/ShangtongZhang/DeepRL/master/images/DDPG.png)

-Extra caution is necessary when computing gradients, the [repo](https://github.com/ghliu/pytorch-ddpg) I referred seems to have critical bugs.
+Extra caution is necessary when computing gradients.
+The [repo](https://github.com/ghliu/pytorch-ddpg) I referred is wrong in computing the deterministic gradients at least at this [commit](https://github.com/ghliu/pytorch-ddpg/tree/ffea335ee53f2ff90b6d7eaf9d0cee705270c0f1).
+Theoretically I believe that implementation should work, but in practice it doesn't work.
+Even this is PyTorch you need to manually deal with gradients in this case.
 DDPG is not very stable.

-## DPPO
+## P3O

 ![Loading...](https://raw.githubusercontent.com/ShangtongZhang/DeepRL/master/images/DPPO.png)